 What is the ratio aspect?

-The aspect ratio is a coefficient that characterizes the aspect ratio of a wing.
-It is the squared length of this wing divided by its area.
+The aspect ratio is a coefficient which allows to characterize the elongation of a wing.
+It is the squared length of this wing divided by its surface.

 → Aspect ratio = length² ÷ area

-On a square, you could take the length of the square in relation to the other side of that square but on a wing, there are different chord variations to consider.
+On a square, one could take the length of the square in relation to the other side of that square but on a wing, there are different chord variations to consider.

 The ratio aspect of a wing

 A wing is characterized by its length (span), its chord (width) and its surface.
 The ratio aspect is the ratio between these elements that give a coefficient that allows to compare the wings between them.